canopy-js/canopy-js/README.md

 ```

-This bulk file would represent the existence of a directory `topics/Category_A` that contained within it two files, `topics/Category_A/Topic1.expl` and `topics/Category_A/Topic2.expl`, and a second directory `topics/Category_A/Category_B` that contained the file `topics/Category_A/Category_B/Category_B.expl`.
-(Notes that do not have colon or question-mark terminated "key" get put into a "category notes" file named after the enclosing category name, and do not affect the project.)
+This bulk file would represent the existence of a directory `topics/Category_A` that contained within it two files, `topics/Category_A/Topic_1.expl` and `topics/Category_A/Topic_2.expl`, and a second directory `topics/Category_A/Category_B` that contained the file `topics/Category_A/Category_B/Category_B.expl`, which is a sort of "bucket" for notes within `Category B` that do not yet have any specified topic key.

-You can run start `canopy bulk` to start a bulk session in your default editor.
-If you want to use a visual editor like Sublime Text, you can run `EDITOR='subl -w' canopy bulk` and temporarily change your default editor.
+You can run `canopy bulk` to start a bulk session in your default editor.
+If you want to use a visual editor like Sublime Text, you can run `EDITOR='subl -w' canopy bulk` to temporarily change your default editor.
 When you close the editor, your bulk file will be "processed," updating the file system to reflect the changes you made to the file.

 If you want to create a bulk file and edit it at your leisure, processing it at a later point, you can run `canopy bulk --start` to begin, and then `canopy bulk --finish` to process.

-If you want to open an editor and make changes in an ongoing fashion, while watching the result in the browser, you can run `canopy bulk --sync`.
-Saving changes to the file will update your website.
-It is recommended to use a visual editor for this so that you can see the logs in the terminal.
+If you want to open an editor and make changes in an ongoing fashion, periodically saving changes and watching the result load in the browser, you can run `canopy bulk --sync`.
+It is recommended to use a visual editor for this so that you can see the session logs in the terminal.

 To load only certain files or directories, use `canopy bulk -pd` for a directory picker, `canopy bulk -pf` for a file picker, and `canopy bulk -pr` to chose directories and all their contents recursively.
 You can also use `canopy bulk --search STRING` to include topic file paths matching a search string, `canopy bulk --git` to include all files changed relative to the last git commit, `canopy bulk --last` to start a session with the same files you did last time, or `canopy bulk --blank` to start with an empty file.

 ### Building your project

+In order to produce our website, we need to convert our `expl` files in the `topics` directory into `html` and `JSON` for the browser.
+Run `canopy build` to build JSON files from your `expl` files in the project-level `build` directory.

-Run `canopy build` to build JSON files from your `expl` files.
-Build has a few options.
-If you are going to host your site at a subdirectory like example.com/subdirectory/Project, then you can build with `canopy build --project-path-prefix "subdirectory"`.
-If you want to host your site on a static assets server, you can build with hash URLs (eg example.com/#/MyTopic) with `canopy build --hash-urls`, and then host a static assets server pointing at the build directory.
+Build has a few options: If you are going to host your site at a subpath like `example.com/subpath/Project`, then you can build with `canopy build --project-path-prefix subdirectory`.
+If you want to host your site on a static assets server, you can build with hash URLs (eg `example.com/#/Topic`) using `canopy build --hash-urls`, and then host a static assets server pointing at the build directory.

-You can use the `canopy build --manual-html` and `--keep-build-directory` options to write your own `index.html` and and incorporate Canopy into it.
-Canopy.js is expecting a DOM element with the id '\_canopy', and that element should have data attributes called `data-default-topic`, and optionally `data-project-path-prefix`, and `data-hash-urls` if you want to host your project at a path prefix (eg www.example.com/subdirectory/Topic), or if you want to use hash URLs (eg www.example.com/#/Topic).
+If you want to make a custom page, you can use the `canopy build --manual-html` and `--keep-build-directory` options to write your own `index.html` and and incorporate Canopy into it.
+Canopy.js is expecting a DOM element with the id '\_canopy', and that element should have data attributes called `data-default-topic`, and optionally `data-project-path-prefix`, and `data-hash-urls` for the options described above.

 ### Watching your topic files

-You can watch your `topics` directory for changes and rebuild the JSON files on change using the `canopy watch` command.
+You can watch your `topics` directory for changes and rebuild the JSON files automatically on change using the `canopy watch` command.
 Canopy watch should take the same options as build, so that you can specify how you want it to build your project.
+You can run the command in the background using `canopy watch &`.

 ### Serving the web interface

-You can run a server for your project using `canopy serve` followed by an optional port parameter.
-Alternatively, you can build with the hash-urls argument option, which allow the site to be hosted with a static assets server.
+You can run a Node.js Express server for your project using `canopy serve` followed by an optional port parameter.
+Alternatively, you can build with the `--hash-urls` argument option, which allows the site to be hosted with any static assets server.

 ## Development